Vivienne16/Baseline-powergrid-model-for-NY/README.md

 4. EIA:
    - Monthly hydro generation data for Niagara and St. Lawrence

-The main function first update the operation condition for load and generators from the histroical data and store the modified mpc struct in `mpcreduced`
+The main function first update the operation condition for load and generators from the historical data and store the modified mpc struct in `mpcreduced`
 Then it automatically calls the Optimal Power Flow and Power Flow test and store the result in `resultOPF` and `resultPF`, respectively.